 The successful candidate should have, or expect to have, an Honours Degree at 2.1 or above (or equivalent).
 Candidates whose first language is not English should have an IELTS score of 6.5 or above.

 A background in biochemistry, systems biology or analytical sciences is preferred with a particular interest in the analysis of ‘big data’ (for which training can be provided).

-This would be an unfunded PhD studentship and annual £6000-12000 for research expenses may be required.
+This would be an unfunded PhD studentship.
+Details of University fees are at View Website and annual payment of £6000-12000 for research expenses may be required.

 Start date would be by negotiation between the Supervisors and Student.

 Dunn WB, et al. Serum metabolomics reveals many novel metabolic markers of heart failure, including pseudouridine and 2-oxoglutarate.
 Metabolomics 2007; 3: 413-426

 Albert CL, Tang WHW.
 Metabolic Biomarkers in Heart Failure.
 Heart Fail Clin.
 2018 Jan;14(1):109-118.